pthiem-stripe/bookstore-demo/README.md

   });
 ```

 Amount, currency, and metadata are passed in as parameters by the frontend.
 By setting `automatic_payment_methods` to `enabled=true`, we allow the Payment Element to render and accept all suitable payment methods (e.g. depending on browser) as configured in the Stripe Dashboard.
-With this option, it is possile to enable new payment methods without making any code changes (as long as they are supported by the Payment Element).
+With this option, it is possible to enable new payment methods without making any code changes (as long as they are supported by the Payment Element).